We are honoured that our evidence is highlighted in Parliamentary EDM 66, tabled by Kelvin Hopkins MP.

 PLACE YOUR NAME AND ADDRESS HERE!

 “...our system for developing drugs for cancer is essentially broke.
 We CAN and SHOULD do better.
 I am here on this stage today really because of a mouse.
 Earlier this year I pointed out that one of the reasons we are not developing novel therapies for cancers fast enough is that we have been relying way too much on animal models.
-I've been getting hate mails since then, but the fact of the matter is that we cured acute myeloid leukaemia in mice back in 1977, and in humans to day we are using the same drugs with absolutely dreadful results.
+The fact of the matter is that we cured acute myeloid leukaemia in mice back in 1977, and in humans to day we are using the same drugs with absolutely dreadful results.
 We have to stop studying mice because it's essentially pointless and we have to start studying freshly obtained human cells".
-(Emphasis added).

-But arguably the most famous example of all – penicillin - is cited in EDM 400.
+Surely the most significant medicine of the last century - penicillin - is cited in EDM 66.
 Discovered by Alexander Fleming, penicillin was delayed for human patients by over a decade because it has no effect on rabbits.
 Here is Alexander Fleming on animal testing:

 ‘How fortunate we didn’t have these animal tests in the 1940s, for penicillin would probably never have been granted a license and the whole field of antibiotics might never have been realised.’